Cracks in the Classroom: Our Geoforensic Investigation of a Failing South Texas School

 They also found negative drainage on the east

 and west sides of the building.
-And the roof drain was depositing rainwater
+The roof drain was depositing rainwater directly onto the sidewalk near the foundation.

 1) Inadequate